Zero paid placements. No brand can pay to rank higher on Simscanner.

 Germany has four mobile network operators that own their own infrastructure: Deutsche Telekom (branded Telekom), Vodafone Germany, Telefonica Germany (branded O2, which absorbed the former E-Plus network in 2014), and 1&1, which launched its own 5G network in December 2023 to become the country's fourth operator.
 A travel eSIM brand is the seller, not the network; the German carrier it connects to decides real coverage, rural reach, and 5G availability.
 Operators: Wikipedia, Telecommunications in Germany and Telecoms.com, 1&1 becomes Germany's fourth MNO, retrieved 30 May 2026.

 Mapping of each travel eSIM brand to its connected German carrier, with 4G or 5G support, main-city coverage, rural confidence and source confidence.
-The named carriers are sourced; per-brand network mapping is pending verification.
+The named carriers are sourced; per-brand network mapping is a modelled estimate.

 Brand Connected network 4G / 5G Main cities Rural confidence Source Confidence